Updated: July 5th, 2023

 Chase will generally let you call and request your card expedited anyway – which is great – but this will give you an even greater head start on your spend.

-American Express will often give you a digital number you can use right away, but it’s very hit or miss.
+American Express will almost always give you a digital number you can use right away, but only for personal cards.
 Citi, by contrast, will almost never expedite your card and you cannot add Citi cards to your wallet.

 While not life changing, this is a nice new feature and good to know about.